-There are THREE ways to request a repeat prescription:
+There are many ways to request a repeat prescription:

 ONLINE - THIS IS OUR PREFERRED METHOD.
-To request repeat medication on line you will need to register for Patient Access (link above) or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
+To request repeat medication online you will need to register for Patient Access (link above) or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
 If you call in the surgery or ask at your next appointment we can help you register.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 If you feel there is a medication which should be on repeat prescription but is not, please enquire with our receptionists and if appropriate it will be corrected

-Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
 If you have nominated a pharmacy you will need to give them time to dispense your medication after they have received the prescription.